bayupaoh/android-shimmer/README.md

-# android-shimmer
+# Android Shimmer
-Sample project using shimmer (library for animation from facebook)
+> Sample project using shimmer for loading animation

+## Note
+I create project from suitcore generator and use [Lottie](https://airbnb.design/lottie/) to display animation in empty state and error state